katarzyna-budzanowska/memory-game/README.md

 ## How To Start

-Go to https://github.com/katarzyna-budzanowska/memory-game and open index.html file in your browser.
+Go to https://github.com/katarzyna-budzanowska/memory-game, clone the repository and open index.html file in your browser.

 ## How To Play
 Click on a cards to find 8 pairs of identical symbols.
 Each time you can flip only 2 cards.
 If the cards match, they will change color, but if they don't match, they will hide again.